cat-burglar/hourglass-java/README.md

 # hourglass-java

-making an hourglass based on user input
+java solution for the hourglass problem